 Drill Further into JE-Lookup

 Lets go one step further.
-Now that we see the journal entry detail summing the account balance, we'll pick a specific line and drill to view the complete journal entry JRNLWA00032760 .
+Now that you see the journal entry detail summing the account balance, pick a specific line and drill to view the complete journal entry JRNLWA00032760 .

 Step 1: Click on the first line that has a negative 20,900 value, on row 23.
 This line is from the journal entry JRNLWA00032760 .